lvgl/lv_zephyr/README.md

 ## How to use it:

-* Before use the project creator make sure you have zephyr installed on the current folder;
+* Before use the project creator make sure you have [Zephyr installed](https://docs.zephyrproject.org/latest/develop/getting_started/index.htm) on the current folder;
 * After that launch the project creator;
 * After the creation just build the application as regular Zephyr project using `west build`;